blutorange/js-incremental-cycle-detect/README.md

 # Usage

-The main purpose of this library is to add edges to a directed acyclic graph and be told when that make the graph cyclic.
+The main purpose of this library is to add edges to a directed acyclic graph and be told when that makes the graph cyclic.

 ```javascript
 const { GenericGraphAdapter } = require("incremental-cycle-detect");